 1 cup fresh lemon juice, 4-6 medium lemons juiced

 ½ sugar and sugar substitute such as Truvia, Stevia or Splenda, to taste

 1. In a blender, add watermelon and puree.
 Strain to remove any bits of seeds that remain.
 Pour into a container or bowl, cover and refrigerate until ready to serve lemonade.

-2. Combine lemon juice and sugar in a large pitcher.
+2. Combine lemon juice, sugar and 6-8 pkg sugar substitute in a large pitcher.
 Stir until sugar is completely dissolved.
 Add water and mix well.
+Taste.
+Add more sugar substitute, if desired.
 At this point you can refrigerate lemonade until ready to serve.